dragospe/python-flake-template/README.md

 For non-NixOS operating systems, edit either `~/.config/nix/nix.conf` or `/etc/nix/nix.conf` and add `experimental-features = nix-command flakes`.
-If the Nix installation is in multi-user mode, don’t forget to restart the
-with `sudo systemctl restart nix-daemon`.
+If the Nix installation is in multi-user mode, don’t forget to restart the nix daemon with `sudo systemctl restart nix-daemon`.

 For NixOS, set the following options in `configuration.nix` and run `nixos-rebuild`: